 Hip, Cool and Energetic

-Siloso Beach is a novel sporting venue with a wide range of thrilling and adventurous recreational activities for the young and energetic.
-As one of the hippest beaches in Singapore, Siloso’s lively stretch of trendy beach bars is the place for those seeking a cool hang-out with friends.
-The highlights of this beach area include high-adrenaline experiential attractions like the iFly Singapore, AJ Hackett, and water-based activities offered at Ola Beach Club.
-Siloso Beach is also home to an array of exciting events throughout the year – be it live jazz performances by the beach, novel runs or Sentosa’s annual year-end countdown Siloso Beach Party.
+Siloso Beach is a sporting venue with a wide range of thrilling and adventurous recreational activities for the young and energetic.
+As one of the liveliest beaches in Singapore, Siloso’s vibrant stretch of trendy beach bars is the place for those seeking a cool hang-out with friends.
+The highlights of this beach area include high-adrenaline experiential attractions like the iFly Singapore, Skypark Sentosa by AJ Hackett, and water-based activities offered at Ola Beach Club.
+Siloso Beach is also home to an array of exciting events throughout the year – be it live jazz performances by the beach, novel runs or the Sentosa GrillFest.

 Chill Out and Wind Down

 The tranquility and solitude on Tanjong Beach is a favourite with guests who want to get away from the hustle and bustle of city life.
-This tranquil stretch of recreational space currently houses Tanjong Beach Club, where guests can enjoy getting together for a relaxing night out.
-The beach landscape is preserved to offer a perfect setting for beach lovers to chill amid serene natural surroundings.
+This tranquil stretch of recreational space currently houses Tanjong Beach Club, where guests can gettogether for a relaxing night out.
+The beach landscape is the perfect setting for beach lovers to unwind amid serene natural surroundings.

 Waterfront Lifestyle at its Finest

-Complementing these luxury residences is the vibrant Sentosa Cove Village comprising ONE°15 Marina Club which offers town club facilities alongside world-class marina facilities including 204 wet berths; Singapore’s first premium marina hotel, W Singapore-Sentosa Cove; as well as Quayside Isle which offers more than 20 exciting commercial concepts with a good selection of specially-curated new-to-market restaurants, dining concepts from established groups, and specialty retail stores.
+Complementing these luxury residences is the vibrant Sentosa Cove Village comprising ONE°15 Marina Club which offers town club facilities alongside world-class marina facilities including 204 wet berths; Singapore’s first premium marina hotel, W Singapore-Sentosa Cove; as well as Quayside Isle which offers a selection of specially-curated restaurants, dining concepts from established groups, and specialty retail stores.

 Improved Mobility and Connectivity